clabordec/windows-server-2022/README.md

     - Europe
     - Asia
 - Create user accounts and groups within these OUs
-- Add teh following groups: Users, Computers and Servers
+- Add the following groups: Users, Computers and Servers
 - Add 3 Users for each Department
     - Users
         - IT